-After a lengthy and exhaustive search, the School of Music has hired Dr. Tracy Doyle as its new director.
+The School of Music is thrilled to announce that Dr. Tracy Doyle has been hired as its new director.
 Her artistry, innovative ideas, and great energy will enhance the School of Music’s commitment to guiding students toward outstanding achievements in performance, scholarship, and teaching.
 Dr. Doyle will begin her tenure on July 1, 2020, and we are thrilled to welcome her to campus this summer!

 Dr. Tracy Doyle comes to the University of Puget Sound from Adams State University in Colorado where she has served in multiple roles over the last fifteen years, including Professor of Music, Chair of the Department of Music, and Director of the Master of Arts in Music Education program.
 Advocacy, equity, and community engagement are at the heart of Tracy’s work as a musician, educator, and leader.

 She has taught at a variety of levels including elementary general music, secondary instrumental music, and in higher education.
 At Adams State she was a recipient of the Presidential Teaching Award and has taught applied flute, chamber music, and courses in music education.
 Tracy’s holistic philosophy of music education inextricably links education with performance.